 Limitations

-- The encoded string can be less readable than the original string.
+- The encoded value is less readable than the original.

 Encode HTML function